 Saving Money was also on the top of my list for resolutions in 2018.
 Looking back on last year, I spent a TON of money on eating out that I could have been saving or putting towards other things.

-I've start meal planning Sunday nights where I sit down and plan out all the meals I want to eat that week (usually from Pinterest) and I figure out what I need for everything and place a delivery order with FoodKick.
+Im trying to prep on Sunday nights where I sit down and plan out all the meals I want to eat that week (usually from Pinterest) and I figure out what I need for everything and place a delivery order with FoodKick.
 It's super convenient using a delivery service like this in the city, plus doing all my shopping at once is easier so I don't have to worry about grocery shopping throughout the week.

 After I was done my clothes and shoes, I went through, room by room starting at the front door, and decluttered, organized and threw away trash and junk throughout the apartment.
 I live in a studio, but am literally swallowed by stuff so this felt extremely good to go through and get rid of stuff.
 Plus once i got organized, I felt like I was living in a brand new space because it felt so clean and organized.